kedro-org/kedro/docs/source/04_user_guide/06_pipelines.md

 #### Using a custom runner

 If the built-in runners don't meet your requirements, you can define your own runner in your project instead.
-For example, suppose you want to add a dry runner to list which nodes that would be run as opposed to actually executing them, you can define it as follows (courtesy of [AntonyMilneQB](https://github.com/AntonyMilneQB])):
+For example, you may want to add a dry runner, a runner which lists which nodes would be run instead of executing them.
+You can define it in the following way (courtesy of [AntonyMilneQB](https://github.com/AntonyMilneQB])):

 ```python
 # in your_project/src/your_project/runner.py